-Awesome Music: Say what you want about the its lack of faithfulness to the original show's exotic musical style, but James Newton Howard puts out an incredibly beautiful soundtrack that tries its hardest to elevate the film.
+Awesome Music: Say what you want about its lack of faithfulness to the original show's lovely musical style, but James Newton Howard created an incredibly beautiful soundtrack that tries its hardest to elevate the film.

 Bile Fascination: Those who joined the Avatar fandom after the release of the movie can't help but be curious to know why it was panned to kingdom come.

 The debate over the movie casting was so intense that entire forums were divided over it, with those supporting the casting and those against it being banned for their opinions.
 Protesters considered those who supported the casting as blind and shrugging off a big issue, while those that eagerly anticipated the movie thought the protesters were not 'true' fans.

 Firebending only being able to manipulate preexisting flames (except in special circumstances).
 People tend either to be upset that it's not the same as in the show, or feel that it now fits with the other three bending types in that it doesn't create the bendable element.

 Dork Age: For Shyamalan, easily the lowest point of his, receiving universally bad reviews from professional critics and all corners of the Internet and receiving a huge backlash for its unfaithful, soulless approach to its source material.
 It followed up on the critical failure of The Happening and for many signaled the end of Shyamalan's dominance in Hollywood.
 However, after the similar critical failure of After Earth, Shyamalan was able to make a comeback with The Visit and Split.